Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 2: The Rendering Pipeline

 For our purposes, we'll simplify the rendering pipeline.
-Here's a image showing what we'll discuss in this tutorial:
+Here's an image showing what we'll discuss in this tutorial:

 ![Simplified Rendering Pipeline](./Images/Rendering_Pipeline.png)